Documentation Requirements for Families

 - Testing results or documentation from a qualified professional

-- Documentation that illustrates that the student has been approved for testing accommodations when taking other standardized tests in the past
+- Documentation that illustrates that your student has been approved for testing accommodations when taking other standardized tests in the past

-- Documentation from a representative at the student’s current school indicating the provision of the requested accommodations when completing school-based testing
+- Documentation from a representative at your student’s current school indicating the provision of the requested accommodations when completing school-based testing

-Please contact us if you have other forms of documentation to be considered.
+Please contact EMA if you have other forms of documentation to be considered.

 The documentation must: